-Using control panels, you can test the wiring and project configuration of your physical axis model as well as the parameterization of individual operating modes before switching to normal operation.
+Using control panels, you can test the wiring and project configuration of your physical axis model as well as the parameterization of your application in the respective operating mode before switching to normal operation.

-Drive Based synchronous differentiates between three control panels:
+Drive Based differentiates between four control panels:

-- Jog control panel for checking the projected axis model.
-The functions of the control panel are identical to those of jog mode. - Motion control panel provides a standard set of motion commands based on PLCopen.
-This gives you the option to review the functionality of the parameterized synchronous operation and parameterized command operating mode in advance. - Motion block control panel for reviewing the functioning of the parameterized motion block operating mode.
+- Jog control panel for checking the projected axis model. - The functions of the control panel are identical to those of jog mode.
+This control panel is primarily designed for drive controllers without an operating unit and is suitable for situations in which using the operating unit is difficult or not permitted. - Control panel motion provides all PLCopen-compliant motion commands and three additional, manufacturer-specific motion commands.

+These give you the option to access the motion core of the axis directly and parameterize a motion profile directly.

+- Motion block control panel for reviewing the parameterized motion block operating mode. - Control panel for velocity, torque/force for reviewing the parameterized velocity, torque/force operating mode.

-Because control panels override normal operation, they can be activated only with a deactivated enable signal and exclusively operated by experienced users.
+Because control panels override normal operation, they can be activated only with a deactivated enable signal and should only be operated by experienced users.